 I’ve finally done it.
-I finally beat Dead Space 3….the normal campaign anyway.
+I finally beat Dead Space 3, and its expansion.
 After 2 years of procrastination.

 In fact, the only Dead Space game I ever played that I did beat in a reasonable time frame was Dead Space 2.
 Dead Space 1 and Dead Space 3 took me extended periods of time, for axiomatically different reasons that serve to emphasize what types of games they are.
-Whereas I put Dead Space down after chapter 2 and didn’t pick it up for nearly a year afterwards because I was frightened to find out what was behind that med bay door, I put Dead Space 3 down because I knew what was behind the next door, and I simply did not care.
+I put Dead Space down after chapter 2 and didn’t pick it up for nearly a year afterwards because I was frightened to find out what was behind that med bay door.
+I put Dead Space 3 down because I knew what was behind the next door, and I simply did not care.
 Guess what was behind the next door?

 Let me take a step back and provide some clarification.
-I am not a little girl.
 I don’t scream in fright at any game – horror or not.
 You can rest assured I’ll yell some words, but they’ll be expletives, and not girlish cries.
-So Dead Space was never shit your pants scary, no. In spite of that, Visceral employed a great mixture of pacing and environmental design that allowed common gameplay tropes to exist, while still creating a brilliant haunted carnival house that was one of the most memorable and enjoyable horror experiences in video game history.
+So Dead Space was never shit your pants scary, no. In spite of that, Visceral employed a great mixture of pacing and environmental design that allowed common gameplay tropes to exist, inside of a brilliant haunted carnival house that was one of the most memorable and enjoyable horror experiences in video game history.